Královo Pole: Famous buildings

+Geography

+Královo Pole borders the cadastral territories of Medlánky and Řečkovice to the north, Sadová and Lesná to the northeast, Černá Pole to the southeast, Ponava to the south, and Žabovřesky and Komín to the west.

+Territorial divisions

+The cadastral territory of Královo Pole is further divided into 11 basic settlement units.

+Demographics

 Transportation

 Královo Pole is connected with the Brno centre by several tram lines and one trolleybus line.
 Another trolleybus line provides a tangential connection with city districts in the west.
 The Brno-Královo Pole railway station is served by local passenger trains and fast trains Brno-Prague (via Havlíčkův Brod).
 A bus terminal is located in front of the station, with bus lines to the northern outskirts of Brno.
-The Brno outer ring road is tunneled west-east under the district and at the tunnel portals it crosses radial highways leading to Svitavy.
+The Brno outer ring road is tunneled west–east under the district and at the tunnel portals it crosses radial highways leading to Svitavy.